A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

-This performance gap extends to NO\textsubscript{2} predictions, where the LFRN achieves an accuracy within 3\% of CFD values, while the GFRN demonstrates consistent underprediction ranging from 60\% to 70\%.
-The superior NO\textsubscript{x} prediction capability of the LFRN originates from its representation of spray-induced mixing heterogeneities and the resulting local variations in equivalence ratios.
+This performance gap extends to NO\textsubscript{2} predictions.
+Here, both methods struggle to quantitatively match the CFD results, but the LFRN performs better with an accuracy within 46\% of CFD values, while the GFRN demonstrates consistent underprediction ranging from 70\% to 80\%.
+In general, the superior NO\textsubscript{x} prediction capability of the LFRN originates from its representation of spray-induced mixing heterogeneities and the resulting local variations in equivalence ratios.
 On the other hand, the GFRN's assumption of uniform mixing in the breakup-evaporation zones leads to lower global variations of equivalence ratio, resulting in a consistent underprediction of peak temperatures and lower NO\textsubscript{x} formation.
-This is discussed further in section~\ref{sec:cluster_sensitivity}.
+This is discussed further in Section~\ref{sec:cluster_sensitivity}.